• Skip to main content

 What to Serve with Roasted Carrots

-Truth be told, even when I ate meat, I wasn't much of a turkey or roast or whatever person.
+Truth be told, even when I ate meat, I wasn't much of a turkey, chicken, roast or whatever person when Thanksgiving dinner rolled around.
 I always was one of those people that loaded up on sides.
 To me, those made a meal.
 Here are a few other great sides we love, both for holidays and every day:

 • Vegan Broccoli Salad with Cranberries